-In June 2016, the Minister of Finance announced (in the Budget Speech for 2016/17) that the administration and collection of PT in the whole country should be transferred from the local government authorities to the TRA (URT 2016a: 21, para 31).
+In June 2016, the Minister of Finance announced (in the Budget Speech for 2016/17) that the administration of PT in the whole country should be transferred from the local government authorities to the TRA (URT 2016a: 21, para 31).21 This shift implied that TRA would be responsible for all aspects of PT administration, including registration of properties, valuation, rate setting, collection and enforcement.
 The Minister emphasised that the "...
 Government is determined to increase and strengthen domestic revenue collection through several measures".
-According to the Minister, this decision, effective from 1 July 2016, was based on TRA's experience in revenue collection and on their existing tax collection systems and coverage across the country.
+According to the Minister, this decision, effective from 1 July 2016, was based on TRA's experience in revenue collection and their existing tax collection systems and coverage across the country.
 Lessons learned from other countries like Ethiopia and Rwanda were also taken into account (ibid., p.
 22, para 32).
-The Minister emphasised that the decision "reflects the Government's view that local government authorities did not reach the revenue targets due to inefficient PT collection compared to the available potential" (URT 2016a: 12, para 17).
-Against the background of the major improvements in PT collection achieved by the MCs after the re-decentralisation in 2014 (Figure 1), this last statement seems imprecise.
-Following some preparatory arrangements, TRA started collecting PT from 1st October 2016 in 30 municipal councils, and from 1st July 2017 all over the country.
+The Minister emphasised that the decision "reflects the